-Shade variation
+Shade Variation

-Shade variation may be an inherent feature of some Original Style ceramic tiles.
+Shade variation is an inherent feature of all glazed ceramic tiles.

 We recommend that your tiles are loosely laid out and 'blended' prior to fixing to achieve the most pleasing distribution of shades.
-Differences in shade between batches can be more marked, so for this reason we recommend that you buy all the tiles at one time.
-It is advisable to add an extra five to ten percent for wastage.
-No liability for shading issues can be accepted after installation.
+Differences between batches can be more marked, so for this reason we recommend that you buy all the tiles at one time.
+Make sure your tiles are all from the same batch.

+No liability for shading issues can be accepted after installation, even if the home owner is away during tile installation.